Supporting evidence

 If you are in a distressing situation and cannot provide evidence, your school office can put you in touch with the senior tutor.

 If you are requesting to suspend on medical grounds, you need to submit supporting medical evidence.
-If you request to suspend on other grounds, check with your school to find out if supporting evidence is required.
+If you request to suspend on other grounds, check with your school if supporting evidence is required.

 Type of evidence